Skip to Main Content

 Program Admissions Requirements

-Environmental Humanities and the University of Utah are committed to a multicultural, inclusive environment.
-The interdisciplinary nature of the degree encourages applicants from a wide variety of undergraduate programs, as well as applications from non-traditional and traditionally under-represented groups.
+Environmental Humanities and the University of Utah are committed to supporting students of all backgrounds.
+The interdisciplinary nature of the degree encourages applicants from a wide variety of undergraduate programs, as well as applications from non-traditional and traditionally underrepresented groups.
 We look for strong writers, critical thinkers and readers, and leaders with a strong commitment to the environment.

-A sample of scholarly or creative writing, such as a term paper
+• A sample of scholarly or creative writing, such as a term or capstone paper

-Transcript(s) of all previous university or college work
+• Transcript(s) of any and all previous university or college work